robseb/rsyocto/README.md

 ### How to get started with the Yocto Project for Intel SoC-FPGAs?
 Inside my [`meta-intelfpga` BSP layer](https://github.com/robseb/meta-intelfpga) I described in details how to get started with the Yocto project for *Intel SoC-FPGAs*.

-Also I published a Yocto project [*meta layer (`meta-rstools`)*](https://github.com/robseb/meta-rstools) to bring **tools to update the FPGA configuration with the running Linux and to interact with simple commands with the FPGA fabric.**
+Also I published inside this layer the source code and documentation to bring **tools to update the FPGA configuration with the running Linux and to interact with simple commands with the FPGA fabric** to the Yocto Project.

 ### How to import Python pip (*python-pip*) packages or setup scripts with the Yocto Project
 I designed a simple python script to pre-install Python pip (PyPI)- Packages within a final Yocto Project Linux Image (see [here](https://github.com/robseb/PiP2Bitbake).